HL7/davinci-ecdx/input/pagecontent/index.md

   - [Exchanging Clinical Data]\: Exchanging Clinical data overview page.
   - [Direct Query]\: Documents how to exchange clinical data using the standard FHIR RESTful search.
   - [Task Based Approach]\: Documents how to exchange clinical data using the FHIR Task resource.
 This approach supports asynchronous workflows where human involvement to find/aggregate/filter/approve requests may be required.
-  - [Attachments]\: Documents how to exchange attachments for claims or prior authorization between provider and payers using a "PUSH-based" FHIR Operation. *This is DRAFT content because it has not yet undergone HL7 balloting.*
+  - [Attachments]\: <span class="bg-warning">This content is DRAFT.
+It has not yet undergone HL7 balloting.</span> Documents how to exchange attachments for claims or prior authorization between provider and payers using a "PUSH-based" FHIR Operation.
-- [Signatures]\: This page provides specific guidance and rules to exchange *signed* data using FHIR and non-FHIR signatures.
+- [Signatures]\: <span class="bg-warning">This content is DRAFT.
+It has not yet undergone HL7 balloting.</span> This page provides specific guidance and rules to exchange *signed* data using FHIR and non-FHIR signatures.
 - [Security and Privacy]\: This page provides general expectations to ensure security, privacy, and safety of Da Vinci CDex exchanges.
 - [FHIR Artifacts]\: This page list the FHIR Profiles, Operations, Terminology, CapabilityStatements, and example resources used within this guide.
 - [Downloads]\: This page provides links to downloadable artifacts that can be used by developers to help them implement this guide.